Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Abstract

 \section{Abstract}

-Asynchronous time series are often observed in several applications such as health care, astronomy, and climate science, and pose a significant challenge to the standard deep learning architectures.
-Interpolation of asynchronous time series is vital for many real-world tasks like root cause analysis, and medical diagnosis.
-In this paper, we propose a novel encoder-decoder architecture called Tripletformer, which works on the set of observations where each set element is a triple of time, channel, and value, for the probabilistic interpolation of the asynchronous time series.
-Both the encoder and the decoder of the Tripletformer are modeled using attention layers and fully connected layers, and are invariant to the order in which set elements are presented.
-The proposed Tripletformer is compared with a range of baselines over multiple real-world and synthetic asynchronous time series datasets, and the experimental results attest that it produces more accurate and certain interpolations.
-We observe an improvement in negative loglikelihood error up to $33\%$ over real and $800\%$ over synthetic asynchronous time series datasets compared to the state-of-the-art model by using the Tripletformer.
+Irregularly sampled time series data with missing values is a observed in many fields like healthcare, astronomy, and climate science.
+Interpolation of these types of time series is crucial for tasks such as root cause analysis and medical diagnosis, as well as for smoothing out irregular or noisy data.
+To address this challenge, we present a novel encoder-decoder architecture called ``Tripletformer'' for probabilistic interpolation of irregularly sampled time series with missing values.
+This attention-based model operates on sets of observations, where each element is composed of a triple of time, channel, and value.
+The encoder and decoder of the Tripletformer are designed with attention layers and fully connected layers, enabling the model to effectively process the presented set elements.
+We evaluate the Tripletformer against a range of baselines on multiple real-world and synthetic datasets and show that it produces more accurate and certain interpolations.
+Results indicate an improvement in negative loglikelihood error by up to $32\%$ on real-world datasets and $85\%$ on synthetic datasets when using the Tripletformer compared to the next best model.